This is a sample use case for creating a workflow and covers most aspects of the procedure.

 action will be used for authentication (it fetches access tokens during runtime).Fetch access tokens

-From the phrase.
+From the tab on the window, search for phrase.

 -